Two-photon amplitude interferometry for precision astrometry: Quantum optics derivations

-It should be recognized that this two-photon technique is very much akin to the celebrated Hanbury Brown \& Twiss~(HBT) intensity correlation technique~\cite{hbt, Foellmi2009}, which also accomplished optical interferometry using two independent optical systems having only a low-bandwidth classical signal link between them.
+It will be recognized that the two-photon technique described here is somewhat akin to the celebrated Hanbury Brown \& Twiss~(HBT) intensity correlation technique~\cite{hbt, Foellmi2009}, particularly since (i)~both require detection of two photons from the sky, and (ii)~both accomplish optical interferometry using two independent optical systems, requiring only a classical signal link between them.
+However, there are important differences in the information that can be accessed in the two techniques, which are worth highlighting here.

+A standard astronomical HBT measurement is illustrated in Figure~\ref{fig:HBT_generalization}a.
+There are two photons produced from different points on an extended source, and each impinges on both detector apertures exciting a mode similar to that described in Equation~\eqref{eq:initial_single_sky_photon}.
+If the separation between the two source points is small enough so that both photons are in essentially the same spatial mode, e.g. $\Delta \theta < \lambda/B$, and the source follows thermal photon statistics, then the rate for coincident detections at the two stations will be enhanced relative to the bare combinatoric rate.
+For larger sources or longer baseline separations, e.g. $B \; \Delta \theta > \lambda$, the enhancement will fall off, thus providing sensitivity to the source size via baseline scan.

+Astronomical HBT interferometry has historically been used mainly to measure the gross properties of single objects, e.g. stellar diameters and limb darkening.
+It was realized, though, that if the source is not a single object but two point sources, as in a close binary, then intensity interferometry can yield some information on the sources' separation; see~\cite{HanburyBrown1974} for discussion and results, and~\cite{Twiss1969} for useful formulae.
+However, as noted by Twiss~\cite{Twiss1969} this is only possible for very small opening angles between the two sources, on the order of arc-seconds or less, where both can excite the same mode going into a single aperture.
+Thus, standard HBT can never be used for astrometry other than within a single compact binary, and there the observable signal is not very distinct.